ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 });
 [/sourcecode]

-This code will work, and the callback will indeed fire when AMP is available, but why?
+This code will work, and the any number of callbacks added this way will indeed fire when AMP is available, but why?

 This code translates to: